 Is this scheme just another tax?

 - No, this scheme is not a form of taxation.
 It's a savings scheme designed to provide better incomes in retirement and to reduce people's future reliance on taxation-financed welfare benefits.
+The money in your account remains yours.

 How do I find out if I am eligible to contribute to the secondary pension scheme?